-Status & Conservation Needs Species Species Description & Management Options Euro pean Eel (Anguilla anguilla) The Eel is a pan-European, migratory fish species with a catadromous lifestyle - That is- it breeds at sea but the larval stages drift on oceanic currents before reaching the Atlantic coasts of Europe, entering freshwater as diminutive glass eels or elvers.
-They spend many years (15 - 100), growing to maturity in freshwater until their outward migration to the marine environment to spawn, deep in the Sargasso sea.
-The European eel is classified as critically endangered in the International Union for Conservation of Nature (IUCN) Red List of threatened species and he number of young eels reaching our waters has declined over the past 30 years and amounts to as little as 8% of what was present during the 1970s.
-L. Arrow, Conn, Cullin, Carra, Mask, Corrib, Sheelin Native Species of High Conservation Concern 15 Sea Lamprey (Petromyzon marinus) Lampreys are a group of primitive fish species with oral disk suckers instead of jaws.
+Status & Conservation Neeeds Species Description & Management Options Presence n Concern Europ ean Eel (Anguilla anguilla) The Eel is a pan-European, migratory fish species with a catadromous lifestyle - That is- it breeds at sea but the larval stages drift on oceanic currents before reaching the Atlantic coasts of Europe, entering freshwater as diminutive glass eels or elvers.
+They spend many years (15 - 50), growing to maturity in freshwater until their outward migration to the marine environment to spawn, deep in the Sargasso sea.
+The European eel has suffered catastrophic declines in its populationsis throughout its range and is now classified as critically endangered in the International Union for Conservation of Nature (IUCN) Red List of threatened species.
+The number of young eels reaching our waters has declined over the past 30 years and amounts to as little as 8% of what was present during the 1970s.
+As a result, all exploitation of eels throughout the Republic of Ireland has ceased.
+L. Arrow, Conn, Cullin, Carra, Mask, Corrib, Sheelin Conservatio Sea Lamprey (Petromyzon marinus) Lampreys are a group of primitive fish species with oral disk suckers instead of jaws.
 They feed by parasitising other fish or by sifting through benthic detritus.
 Three species are known in Ireland and all of which are protected in a European context and are listed in Annex ii of the Habitats Directive.
 The sea lamprey can reach lengths of up to 1 m and spends most of its life as an ectoparasite of other fish in the marine environment.
 Sea lamprey spawn annually in the lower reaches of large riversand die after spawning.
 After hatching, larval lamprey drift downstream until they find a suitable muddy or silty part of the riverbed to burrow into.
-Lamprey then spend several years in a blind, worm-like juvenile form known as ammocoetes, which filter feed microscopic organisms from the water and mud.
-After about six to eight years, sea lamprey ammocoetes develop eyes and turn silvery, transforming into free-swimming adults as they make their way downstream and migrate to sea.
-There are landlocked populations of sea lamprey in several lakes in Ireland.
-These lamprey are smaller than typical ocean-going sea lamprey and appear to not migrate to sea but remain in lakes to feed opportunistically on large fish, such as bream, pike and trout.
-L. Arrow, Conn, Cullin, Corrib, Native Specie Lampreys Brook Lamprey (lampetra planerii) Brook lamprey live exclusively in freshwater and can be found in both large and small river channels, although they are more typically found in smaller rivers.
+Lamprey then L. Arrow, Conn, Cullin, Corrib, Native Species of High Conservation Concern Lampreys Brook Lamprey (lampetra planerii) Brook lamprey live exclusively in freshwater and can be found in both large and small river channels, although they are more typically found in smaller rivers.
 The adults feed by sifting through detritus for microscopic organisms.
 They spawn in early summer in the bed of gravelly or sandy rivers using their suckers to remove stones.
-L. Conn, Cullin, Corrib River Lamprey Adult river lamprey are also native to Irish freshwaters.
+Immature brook lamprey spend several years in a blind, worm-like form known as ammocoetes, which filter feed microscopic organisms from the water and mud.Once they reach adulthood they cease feeding and live for only about six months during which time they spawn.
+L. Conn, Cullin, Corrib Native Spo 1 River Lamprey (Lampetra fluviatilis) River lamprey are also native to Irish freshwaters.
 They are external parasites that attach to host fish with their oral disc to feed on their flesh and blood.
-River lamprey remain relatively close to the coast for about 18 months before migrating back up into the river to spawn L. Arrow, Conn, Cullin, Carra, Mask, Corrib
+They spawn in rivers in mid to late spring in nests called redds, which they evacuate from the bed of gravelly or sandy rivers using their suckers to remove stones.
+After hatching, larval lamprey drift downstream until they find a suitable muddy or silty part of the riverbed to burrow into.
+Lamprey then spend several years in a blind, worm-like juvenile form known as ammocoetes, which filter feed microscopic organisms from the water and mud.
+After about four years, river lamprey ammocoetes develop eyes and turn silvery, transforming into free-swimming adults as they make their way downstream and migrate to sea.River lamprey remain relatively close to the coast for about 18 months before migrating back up into the river to spawn L. Arrow, Conn, Cullin, Carra, Mask, Corrib